New Plant-Based QSR Franchise STALK & SPADE Plans to Open a Dozen Restaurants in 2022

-Steele Brands, the company behind the successful Crisp & Green salad franchise, announces it has begun its national rollout of STALK & SPADE, a new fast-casual plant-based franchise concept.
+Steele Brands, the company behind the successful Crisp & Green salad franchise, announces it has begun its national rollout of STALK & SPADE, a new fast-casual plant-based franchise brand.

-Created by entrepreneur and restaurateur Steele Smiley, STALK & SPADE serves classic American burgers, cheeseburgers, chicken sandwiches, wraps and fries.
-The 100% plant-based menu also features a rainbow of ice cream and milkshake selections, as well as kid’s meals.
+Created by entrepreneur Steele Smiley, STALK & SPADE serves classic American burgers, cheeseburgers, chicken sandwiches, wraps and fries.
+The 100% plant-based menu also features a rainbow of ice cream and milkshake selections plus kid’s meals.

 A fast-growing franchise